-In the final part of this three-part series, we’re still talking about how to get leads for free, but I’m adding a few affordable options.
+In the final part of this 3-part series, we’re still talking about how to get leads for free, but I’m adding a few affordable options.

 In this series, I’ve offered real estate lead generation ideas for new agents, and I’ve focused on ideas that don’t require any check equity.
 The reason is simple—new agents tend not to have a large marketing budget.

 In Part 1, I focus on referral-based real estate leads and building relationships.
 At least half of those ideas are about how to get involved in your community and become known as the local expert.

 Part 2 suggests a comprehensive Facebook marketing strategy that doesn’t include buying ads.
 Facebook’s paid advertising can be highly effective, and it’s among the first I recommend for new agents.
 But like I said, free is the name of this game.